Automated SpectroPhotometric Image REDuction (ASPIRED): Development and Structure of ASPIRED

-The initial work package divided the project broadly into three high-level independent components:
+The initial work package divided the project broadly into three high-level independent components, which we now detail.

-\subsection{Graphical User Interface (not in active development)}
+\subsubsection{Graphical User Interface\\(Not in active development)}

-In the beginning, we commissioned a prototype of the graphical user interface\footnote{\url{https://github.com/cylammarco/gASPIRED}} \textsc{Electron}\footnote{\url{https://www.electronjs.org}}, which wraps on top of \textsc{ASPIRED} without needing to adapt the code.
-This is possible for a few reasons: first, \textsc{Python} is an interpreter, it can execute in run time - it is straightforward to run itself as a server to handle the response from \textsc{Electron}; second, there are many plotting libraries available, and there is not a unified API standard for creating a figure.
-It is difficult to maintain multiple plotting libraries to optimise certain plots for diagnostics and visualisations; \textsc{plotly}\footnote{\url{https://plotly.com}} has a good balance generating interactive and static plots, so it is chosen as our plotting engine; third, there is a \textsc{JavaScript} version of \textsc{SAOImageDS9}\footnote{\url{https://sites.google.com/cfa.harvard.edu/saoimageds9}} that allows rapid and easy interactive image manipulation in a familiar fashion~\citep{eric_mandel_2021_596052}.
-Given how \textsc{Electron} and \textsc{JS9} work like a web service, this prototype also shows that it can be deployed as an online tool.
-Such high-level of interactivity is, however, no longer in active development and currently only serves as a technology demonstrator of its capability.
+In the beginning, we commissioned a prototype of the graphical user interface\footnote{\url{https://github.com/cylammarco/gASPIRED}} with \textsc{Electron}\footnote{\url{https://www.electronjs.org}}, which wraps on top of \textsc{ASPIRED} without needing to adapt the code.
+Such a setup works seamlessly for a few reasons.
+First, \textsc{Python} is an interpreter; it can execute in run time.
+It is hence straightforward to run a \textsc{Python} server to interact with an \textsc{Electron} instance.
+Second, \textsc{Plotly}\footnote{\url{https://plotly.com}} has a good balance in generating interactive and static plots; it requires little effort to interact with both \textsc{Python} and \textsc{Electron}.
+Third, there is a \textsc{JavaScript} version of \textsc{SAOImageDS9}\footnote{\url{https://sites.google.com/cfa.harvard.edu/saoimageds9}}, \textsc{JS9}, that allows rapid and easy interactive image manipulation with an interface that astronomers are accustomed to~\citep{2003ASPC..295..489J, eric_mandel_2022_6675771}. \textsc{Electron} and \textsc{JS9} work like a web service; this prototype also shows that an \textsc{ASPIRED} graphical user interface can be deployed as an online tool.
+Such a high level of interactivity is, however, no longer in active development and is only served as a one-off technology demonstration of its capability.